Walking vs. Jogging: Is this a real question?

 Like walking, jogging is also a great way to improve your cardiovascular health and burn calories.

 When it comes to jogging on a treadmill or jogging outside you probably know it’s easier to jog a mile on a treadmill due to the lack of wind resistance and terrain factors.

-For those of you that jog remember this: science has found that a treadmill incline of 1% best mimics running outside on flat ground (1-3% incline mimics your natural forward leaning running posture)!
+For those of you, that jog remember this: science has found that a treadmill incline of 1% best mimics running outside on the flat ground (1-3% incline mimics your natural forward-leaning running posture)!